 - Lectures and study sessions with both scholars and practitioners;

 - Flexible approach to organization: the School can be conducted either on-site or virtually, dependent on the COVID-19 situation;

-- Field visits to the government and non-government organizations, and the offices of foreign-funded projects in Kyiv (in case of an offline format)
+- Online field visits to the government and non-government organizations, and the offices of foreign-funded projects in Kyiv (in case of an offline format)

 - Publication opportunity with VoxUkraine.